tanveer128423/Ecommerce-Follow-Along/README.md

 - Styled the homepage using a grid/flexbox layout for better organization.

 With this milestone, the homepage now showcases products in a clean and visually appealing manner.

+## Milestone 9: Frontend - Product Input Form

+- Created a product input form to collect product details.
+- Implemented functionality to upload multiple product images.
+- Ensured form validation for required fields.
+- Designed a user-friendly UI for product entry.
+- Prepared for future enhancements like admin access and shop profile integration.